Tannaka duality and stable infinity-categories: Introduction

-Here the left hand side is the spaces of correspondences from $X$ to $Y$ (defined in Section~\ref{correspondence}).
+Here, the left-hand side is the spaces of correspondences from $X$ to $Y$ (defined in Section~\ref{correspondence}).
 Moreover, the composition of symmetric monoidal functors corresponds to a composition of correspondences. \end{Theorem}

-Let us remember that there are two aspects of tannakian theory of a given symmetric monoidal category $\CCC^\otimes$.
+Recall that there are two aspects of Tannakian theory of a given symmetric monoidal category $\CCC^\otimes$.
 One is to think of $\CCC^\otimes$ as the category of sheaves on a geometric object (or the representation category of a group object).
-The other is to consider the group object which represents automorphism group of $p$ when $\CCC^\otimes$ equips with a ``fiber functor'' $p$.
+The other is to consider the group object that represents the automorphism group of $p$ when $\CCC^\otimes$ is equipped with a ``fiber functor'' $p$.
 Let us focus on the second aspect.
-Suppose that a symmetric monoidal stable $\infty$-category $\CCC^\otimes$ equips with a symmetric monoidal functor $p:\CCC^\otimes\to \Mod_k^\otimes$ to a symmetric monoidal stable $\infty$-category of $Hk$-module spectra.
-In \cite{Tan} we have constructed a derived affine group scheme which represents the automorphism group $\Aut(p)$ of $p$.
+Suppose that a symmetric monoidal stable $\infty$-category $\CCC^\otimes$ is equipped with a symmetric monoidal functor $p:\CCC^\otimes\to \Mod_k^\otimes$ to a symmetric monoidal stable $\infty$-category of $Hk$-module spectra.
+In \cite{Tan}, we constructed a derived affine group scheme that represents the automorphism group $\Aut(p)$ of $p$.
 We refer to \cite{Tan}, \cite{Bar} for details.
-When $\CCC^\otimes$ is a fine $\infty$-category (and thus $\CCC^\otimes\simeq \QC^\otimes([\Spec A/G])$), one can apply the construction of a based loop space for $[\Spec A/G]$ (i.e., $G$-equivariant bar construction), under a suitable condition, to obtain a derived affine group scheme $\mathsf{G}:=\Omega_*[\Spec A/G]$ which represents the automorphism group of $p$ (see Remark~\ref{Tandual} and~\ref{motGalcon}, Section~\ref{exRHT}).
+When $\CCC^\otimes$ is a fine $\infty$-category (and thus $\CCC^\otimes\simeq \QC^\otimes([\Spec A/G])$), one can apply the construction of a based loop space for $[\Spec A/G]$, under a suitable condition, to obtain a derived affine group scheme $\mathsf{G}:=\Spec k\times_{[\Spec A/G]}\Spec k=\Omega_*[\Spec A/G]$ that represents the automorphism group of $p$ (see Remark~\ref{Tandual} and~\ref{motGalcon}, Section~\ref{exRHT}).
+The fiber product $\Spec k\times_{[\Spec A/G]}\Spec k$ can naturally be regarded as a $G$-equivariant version of the bar construction.
 This derived group scheme $\mathsf{G}$ is the Tannaka dual of $\CCC^\otimes$ with respect to $p$.

-We would like to mention our subsequent work.
-The results in this paper have found applications to mixed motives.
-We apply main results of this paper to the study of a motivic Galois group for mixed motives tensor-generated by an abelian variety.
-In particular, we prove a conjectural structure of the motivic Galois group of such motives (see \cite{PM}).
-Our tannakian results of this paper can be applied also to motivic unipotent fundamental groups of curves, the universal family of a modular variety, etc., and thus one may expect more to this and other directions.